daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 The weevil eye uses a photoresistor (adjusts resistance inverse to the amount of light), a transistor, three resistors, and two LEDs.
 When less light is detected by the photoresistor, its resistance spikes and forces more current into the transistor.
 Once a threshold is met, power may flow and turn on the LEDs.
 A battery holder is present on the bottom of the weevil eye.

+# Post BlueStamp Modifications and Status

+I decided to swap out the 1:48 TT motors for more powerful 1:90 motors so that they robot may drive faster.
+While screwing the new motors, I had to be extra careful not to disrupt the wiring (this was actually way harder than I thought it would be).
+When it came to testing the new motors, the robot would not drive.
+This is most likely the result of the motors drawing in too much current and the 9V battery not being enough to power the robot.
+To fix this, a separate battery will be given to power the motors and the motor controller.

+The robot's shell is also rubbing against one of the wheels, which hinders the wheel from turning.
+A new shell will be 3D printed.
+I also replaced some of the jumper wires to help color code components on the robot.

 # Schematics

 Note: The color coding on the schematic is to help distinguish the wires of different components and the colors may not match with the ones on the robot itself or on the different views of the circuit.
 Some wires are striped to help differentiate between wires of other components along with ground and power.
-Some parts could not be found in Fritzing so I used other componenets to mimic the wiring of the original part.
+Some parts could not be found in Fritzing so I used other components to mimic the wiring of the original part.
 A L293D motor driver was used to mimic the wire placement on the L9110 motor driver and a different type of passive piezo buzzer with three legs was used instead of a buzzer with only two legs.

 Breadboard view:
 <img alt="breadboard_view" src="https://github.com/user-attachments/assets/01547e19-5cab-4ada-ad4e-c77a708bf039" style="max-width: 100%; height: auto; display: block;" />